CMMC Assessment

 Let’s jump in and learn:

-CMMC has three compliance levels that align with an organization’s risk profile, which are associated with type of data they use, store, and transmit.
-Level 1 is the lowest in the CMMC guidelines and is a mandatory requirement for all companies working with the DoD, while Level 3 is the highest.
+CMMC has three compliance levels that align with an organization’s risk profile, which are associated with the type of data they use, store, and transmit.

-Another important consideration for a CMMC audit is the availability of auditors.
-As of fall 2021, there were only 100 people certified to do a CMMC audit, while the estimated need was 5,000.
-Therefore, organizations should be proactive in booking a CMMC audit to ensure that they can have their assessments done in a timely manner.
+Another important consideration for a CMMC assessment is the availability of assessment organizations.
+As of November 2024, there’s an imbalance between the number of assessment organizations and the number of companies who require assessments.
+Therefore, DoD contractors should be extremely proactive in booking a CMMC assessment, to ensure they have their assessments performed in a timely manner.

 Three Levels for CMMC Compliance

-A CMMC audit will be based on an organization’s level.
+A CMMC assessment will be based on an organization’s level.
 A summary of the three CMMC compliance levels is as follows.

-For organizations that access, use, or store only federal contract information (FCI), which is information that requires protection, but is not considered sensitive or critical to national security.
-At Level 1, a CMMC audit can be performed through a self-assessment of how the organization follows 17 specific security practices and controls.
+Level 1 applies to organizations that access, use, or store only federal contract information (FCI), which is information that requires protection, but is not considered sensitive or critical to national security.
+At Level 1, a CMMC assessment can be performed through a self-assessment of how the organization addresses the 15 Level 1 security requirements.

 Most organizations fall under Level 1 or Level 2.
-However, organizations that handle high-value assets and high-priority programs are required to implement and maintain more than 130 security practices and controls, from NIST SP 800-171 and NIST SP 800-172, to protect CUI from advanced persistent threats or ATPs.
-At Level 3, organizations must have a government-led CMMC audit every three years.
+However, organizations that handle high-value assets and high-priority programs are required to implement and maintain 134 security practices and controls, from NIST Special Publication (SP) 800-171 Rev. 2 and NIST SP 800-172, to protect CUI from advanced persistent threats or APTs.
+At Level 3, organizations must have a CMMC assessment by DCMA DIBCAC every three years.

-Key Acronyms to understand when considering CMMC compliance and CMMC audits are:
+Key Acronyms to understand when considering CMMC compliance and CMMC assessments are:

 - C3PAO – Certified Third-Party Assessment Organization